3Dpass/counterstake-bridge/README.md

 Run this Node to assist users with cross-chain transfers facilitated by [counterstake protocol](https://counterstake.org) and earn assistant rewards (initially, 1%) on each transfer.

 The Node also serves as a "watchdog" performing the bridge main security mechanism.
 It monitors the ongoing transfers and if it sees a fraudulent claim or challenge, it sends a counterstake looking to win the stake posted by the fraudulent claim or challenge.
 The potential ROI is 66.7%.
-See [how counterstake works](https://counterstake.org/how-it-works).
+See [how the counterstake works](https://counterstake.org/how-it-works).

+Explore the [USER_FLOW.md](/docs/USER_FLOW.md) documentation to dive into the implementation details.

-Currently, the Node supports transfers between Obyte, Ethereum, BSC, and 3DPass.
+Currently, the Node supports transfers across the Obyte, Ethereum, BSC, and 3DPass.

+SMART CONTRACT VERSIONS
+v1.0.
+v1.1.
+v1.1-substrate

 The are no guarantees of the correct operation of the software.
 There might be bugs which can lead to losing money.
 Use at your own risk.